jdegand/make-parties-angular-frontend/README.md

 - Changed from async pipe to regular subscription in events component.
 With async pipe, it is more difficult to show a message when the subscription returns no data.
 - Angular 16 doesn't initialize a karma config file anymore.
 Need to use `ng generate config karma`.
 - Use `xdescribe` to skip a test block.
 Use `xit` to skip an individual test.
+- Old angular testing code used compileComponents() after TestBed.configureTestingModule() method.
+Seems like this is no longer required ?
+- Replaced and removed karma-chrome-launcher
+- Added `codeCoverage: true` to angular.json

 ## Continued Development